Furqan666-uno/ai_summarizer/README.md

 - AI-Powered Blog Generation: Uses Groq LLaMA 3.3 for high-quality content.
 - Asynchronous Task Handling: Implements Celery + Redis for background processing.

-Please use two terminals for this project as it use celery for generating blog from the link.
+# Note: please use two terminals for this project as it use celery for generating blog from the link.
-For terminal1, file_path/project> python manage.py runserver
+- For terminal1, file_path/project> python manage.py runserver
-For terminal2, file_path/project> celery -A backend worker --pool=solo -l info  ( works for Windows)
+- For terminal2, file_path/project> celery -A backend worker --pool=solo -l info  ( works for Windows)